 Finance software is a critical part of your business.
 It helps you keep track of your finances, manage your accounts and invoices, provide financial reporting and allow you to forecast your cash flow.
 This can be a huge time-saver for small businesses because it allows you to focus on sales instead of accounting.

-There are many different types of finance software available today: accounting systems like QuickBooks (a popular choice), project management tools like Trello or Asana (for teams), CRM systems like Salesforce (for lead generation), or even task management apps like Wrike or Basecamp which work together with other apps such as Google Drive/Sheets/Slack to manage workflows within an organization
+There are many different types of finance software available today: small business accounting software like Freshbooks (a popular choice), project management tools like Trello or Asana (for teams), CRM systems like Salesforce (for lead generation), or even task management apps like Wrike or Basecamp which work together with other apps such as Google Drive/Sheets/Slack to manage workflows within an organization

 These softwares can: